The GTX 1050 sets the bar for budget video card performance.

 How does it perform?

 That’s the biggest question on any PC gamer’s mind when a new graphics cards hits store, especially if you’re currently rocking a card that can barely power Stardew Valley.
-Nvidia’s new GTX 1050 and 1050 Ti both slide onto shelves starting at $110 and $140 respectively, which should please anyone gaming on a budget.
+Nvidia’s new GTX 1050 and 1050 Ti both slide onto shelves starting around $115 and $140 respectively, which should please anyone gaming on a budget.
+However, during our GTX 1050 and 1050 Ti reviews we realized there was more to these cards than their budget price tags.

 Nvidia is running things differently with the GTX 1050 Ti release than it did with the GTX 1070 and 1080.
 There’s no Founders Edition, and instead all versions of the card will be produced by board partners.
 Since that’s the case, we rounded up a few versions of the card from Gigabyte, MSI, and Zotac.
 Does the new mid-range GeForce card stand up on its own, or should you save up for something heftier?